-Our work seeks to identify the neural circuit basis of prey-capture behavior in the mouse as part of the broader goal to understand how vision guides action in the mammalian brain.
-By identifying and studying the circuits required for this natural behavior, we aim to address our long term goal to determine how molecular-developmental processes shape sensory system function and behavior throughout life.
+Our work seeks to identify the neural circuit basis of prey-capture behavior in the mouse as part of the broader goal of understanding how vision guides action in the mammalian brain.
+By identifying and studying the circuits required for this natural behavior, we aim to address our long-term goal to determine how molecular-developmental processes shape sensory system function and behavior throughout life.
 In addition, the lab also takes a comparative approach in studying this ubiquitous behavior, contrasting our findings with studies of visually-guided foraging behaviors and visual search in other species.
 Ultimately this will allow us to identify highly conserved neurodevelopmental mechanisms that underlie basic visual system function from mice to humans.

 In pursuit of our goals, we employ diverse techniques.
 Molecular biology, extracellular electrophysiology, optogenetics, chemogenetics, and quantitative behavior are used routinely to interrogate visual system structure and function in the mouse and identify the mechanisms that underlie visual perception.

-While this work will most imminently enhance our understanding of how our visual system translates stimulus into action, it may also ultimately contribute to our understanding of selective attention, visual search behaviors, decision making, and, how and when organisms assign emotional salience to environmental stimuli.
-Understanding these processes have significant implications for our ability to address pervasive neurodevelopmental disorders, post-traumatic stress disorder (PTSD), attention deficit and hyperactive disorder (ADHD), addiction and anxiety.
+While this work will most imminently enhance our understanding of how our visual system translates stimulus into action, it may also ultimately contribute to our understanding of selective attention, visual search behaviors, decision-making, and, how and when organisms assign emotional salience to environmental stimuli.
+Understanding these processes has significant implications for our ability to address pervasive neurodevelopmental disorders, post-traumatic stress disorder (PTSD), attention deficit and hyperactive disorder (ADHD), addiction and anxiety.

 - B.S.
 Molecular and Cellular Biology, University of Arizona